 This method requires the use of a third-party application.
 To use this platform, you need to visit the IFTTT website and create an account.

 Not everyone likes the idea of connecting another app to their website.
 The more systems you use, the more haphazard maintaining the site becomes.
-However, IFTTT has a lot of flexibility when it comes to integrating social media in your brand and it may be worth the effort to invest some time into it.
+However, IFTTT has a lot of flexibility when it comes to integrating social media into your brand and it may be worth the effort to invest some time into it.

 From the IFTTT dashboard, click the “My Applets” tool from the top.